orenzylber/IO_Records_Final_Project/README.md

 ![Artist Page](image-4.png)

 ### Inactivity Timer

 A 15 minutes Inactivity Timer was added by:
--creating inactivity.service.ts
+- creating inactivity.service.ts
--updating app.component.ts
+- updating app.component.ts
--adding the InactivityService as a provider in app.module.ts
+- adding the InactivityService as a provider in app.module.ts

 ### License